 Economic Assistance.
 Table 2 ranks recipients according to the total of three types of U.S. assistance: ESF, DA, and CSH, a combination referred to as "economic assistance."
 Under the FY2004 budget, Sudan would become the leading recipient of economic assistance in the sub-Saharan Africa.
 This aid is directed to areas of Sudan outside government control and focuses on conflict prevention, food security, and primary health care.
 (USAID, Budget Justification to the Congress, Annex I, Africa, FY2003.
 For further information, see CRS Issue Brief IB98043, Sudan: Humanitarian Crisis, Peace Talks, Terrorism, and U.S. Policy.)
 Nigeria, which experienced a democratic transition in 1999 and is an important oil supplier, had been the leading sub-Saharan recipient of economic assistance, but would rank in second place under the FY2004 request.
-The aid level for Uganda primarily reflects approval of its free market economic reforms and its role as "an increasingly stable regional ally."
-(USAID Congressional Presentation, FY1999.)
+The aid level for Uganda reflects the view that its "Prosperity and stability are essential to growth and stability in the east and central African region."
+(USAID Congressional Presentation, FY2004.)
+Moreover, Uganda has cooperated in the war on terrorism, and its campaign to curb the AIDS epidemic has won wide approval.
 Plans to phase out the South Africa program were shelved by the Clinton Administration because of that country's slow rate of economic growth and the difficulties it has experienced in creating new jobs.
 Moreover, policymakers have wanted to show continuing support for South Africa's post-apartheid transition, which began in 1994 with the country's first universal suffrage elections.
 Thus, South Africa remains a leading aid recipient in sub-Saharan Africa.
 Aid for Zimbabwe focuses on the struggle against HIV/AIDS, expanding opportunities for participation in political decision making, and expanding economic opportunities for the disadvantaged.
 No assistance is channeled through the Zimbabwe government.